ricardofugue/rules_update/README.md

 What we've done is use a simple example of a customer that needs to update an approved whitelist of Amazon Machine Images (AMIs).
 Here is the policy as code that we are using:
 ```
+# AWS.EC2.Instance
+# All EC2 instances must use an approved AMI.
+Replace the AMI ID below with your AMI ID.

 approved_amis = {
   'ami-04b762b4289fba92b'
 }